ripytide/metapac/README.md

 # metapac uses the machine's hostname in the hostname_groups table in
 # the config file to get a list of group file names.

-# Since pacman, yay and paru all operate on the same package database
+# Since pacman, paru, pikaur and yay all operate on the same package database
 # they are mutually exclusive and so you must pick which one you want
 # metapac to use.
-# Must be one of: ["pacman", "paru", "yay"]
+# Must be one of: ["pacman", "paru", "pikaur", "yay"]
 # Default: "pacman"
 arch_package_manager = "paru"